 Implant-supported Dentures

-If you’re missing a full arch of teeth, implant supported dentures can do the trick.
-Your dentist will place a select number of implants in the jaw.
+If you’re missing a full arch of teeth, implant-supported dentures can do the trick.
+Our dentist will place a select number of implants in the jaw.
 After the implant surgery, you will need to wait several months before they can attach a denture to them.
 This gets you the benefits of multiple dental implants with a bit less cost.

 Traditional Methods to Replace Missing Teeth

 Typically, a removable partial denture, full denture, or a fixed dental bridge can be used to replace multiple teeth.
 A removable partial uses metal clips to attach the piece to your mouth, which can be visible.
-You aren’t able to eat a full regular diet because it isn’t very stable.
+You can’t eat a full regular diet because it isn’t very stable.
 You also have extra maintenance to make sure it stays clean.

 With removable dentures, you have to make sure you find a dental adhesive that works for you.
 Otherwise, you risk your restoration slipping or falling out.
-You will also have to replace dentures over time because your jawbone continues to deteriorate, changing the fit.
+You will also have to replace dentures over time because your jawbone can continue to deteriorate and changes the fit.

-The fixed bridge attaches to natural teeth to stay reported.
-As we stated before, this can cause damage to these teeth.
-While we can use a dental crown to make the tooth more stable, that also means removing a large amount of tooth structure when it isn’t exactly necessary.
+The fixed bridge attaches to natural teeth and can damage to these teeth.
+While we can use a dental crown to make the tooth more stable, that also means removing a large amount of tooth structure when it isn’t necessary.

-These options do not offer as many benefits as multiple dental implants provide.
-However, they do not require a surgical procedure.
+These options do not offer as many benefits as multiple dental implants but don’t require surgery.
 They also cost less and your dentist can complete the procedures faster.

 There are many benefits of dental implants.
 They’re the gold standard of tooth replacement for many good reasons.
-We recommend dental implants for tooth replacement whenever possible for a patient with many missing teeth.
-The benefits include:
+We recommend tooth implants for tooth replacement whenever possible for a patient with many missing teeth.

-- Replacing the full tooth root as well as the crown
+- Replace the full tooth root and the crown

 - Easy care routine

-- Looking and feeling the most like natural teeth
+- Look and feel the most like natural teeth

-- Being a permanent restoration that you don’t have to worry about
+- Offer a permanent restoration that you don’t have to worry about

 What is the success rate of implant-supported bridges?

-Implant-supported bridges have a high success rate, typically 95% to 98%.
-The success will depend on factors like dental hygiene, overall health, and the condition of the jawbone.
+Implant-supported bridges have a high success rate of 95% to 98%.
+The success of implants will depend on factors like dental hygiene, overall health, and the condition of the jawbone.
 Regular dental exams also contribute to long-term success.
+We’ll ensure you’re fully prepared before implant treatment.

 Can you sleep with implant-supported dentures?

 Yes, you can sleep with implant-supported dentures.
-Unlike traditional dentures, implant-supported dentures are anchored to implants in your jaw, providing more stability.
+Unlike traditional dentures, implant-supported dentures are anchored to implants in your jaw to provide more stability.
 You don’t need to remove them at night.
-However, it’s a good idea to follow your dentist’s instructions for cleaning and maintaining your dentures.
+But you should follow our dentist’s instructions for cleaning your dentures.
 This will ensure long-term oral health.

 Do implant-supported dentures cover the roof of your mouth?

 No, implant-supported dentures don’t cover the roof of your mouth.
-Traditional dentures rely on suction, which covers the palate.
-Implant-supported dentures attach to the jawbone, so they feel more natural and leave the roof of your mouth open.
+Traditional dentures rely on suction and cover the palate.
+Implant dentures attach to the jawbone, so they feel more natural and leave the roof of your mouth open.
 This improves comfort, taste, and speech.

 Can I eat normally with implant-supported dentures?